Custom API Endpoints

 Websocket context

-Websocket context is the same context used by your regular Chainlit app.
-The only use case that requires to use the Websocket context within an HTTP request is to send data to a websocket client (which you know the session ID for) based on some arbitrary HTTP request.
+The only use case that requires to use the Websocket context within a custom endpoint is to send data to a websocket client (which you know the session ID of) based on some arbitrary HTTP request.

 from fastapi import Request